Here’s a ‘biff’ on the back of your head is not a great way to engage your audience.

 But don’t tell my high school social studies teacher that!

 Engaging your audience is an art.
-Most people think it is easy but when you know that the average person’s concentration last about 30 seconds how do you keep them engaged?
+Most people think it is easy but when you know that the average person’s concentration lasts about 30 seconds how do you keep them engaged?

 So many things call for our attention these days and god knows we have to check our cell phone every few seconds to see if something life-altering is happening!